feathersui/feathersui-website/docs/haxe-openfl/build-android.md

 ### Error on macOS says executables from the Android NDK "cannot be opened because the developer cannot be verified"

-You will need to manually allow these executables through macOS Gatekeeper.
+You may have downloaded the _.zip_ version of the NDK, instead of the _Mac App Bundle_ version of the NDK.
+The _Mac App Bundle_ version of the NDK is signed and notarized, which means that macOS Gatekeeper trusts this version more, and you won't see these errors.

+If, for some reason, you must use the _.zip_ bundle, you can manually allow the executables through macOS Gatekeeper.
+However, be warned that it's a tedious process to get everything working correctly.

-1. In the error dialog, click **Cancel** and stop the current build in your terminal.
+1. In the "developer cannot be verified" error dialog, click **Cancel** and stop the current build in your terminal.

 1. Open the **System Preferences** app.